Progressive Pharmacy Laws

 Perspectives from Idaho State University

-Richard Waithe, PharmD, host of Rx Radio: Pharmacy's Podcast talks to our own Dr. Jen Adams, Associate Dean for Academic Affairs and Laura Westover, P2, Pocatello about ISU, pharmacy practice and all things pharmacy.
+Richard Waithe, PharmD, host of Rx Radio: Pharmacy's Podcast talks to our own Dr. Jen Adams, Associate Dean for Academic Affairs and Laura Westover, Class of 2023, Pocatello about ISU, pharmacy practice and all things pharmacy.

 POCATELLO - October 12, 2019